 You can build houses with Habitat for Humanity, join the SCUBA club, engage in debates with members of the Political Science and Theology Clubs, host a show on radio WBRY, pledge a fraternity or sorority, take a salsa class, or go on a retreat.
 And these are just a few examples...

-Disability Services.
-If you have a documented physical, psychological, visual, speech, hearing, and learning disability, Barry's Office of Disability Services will provide you with information, advocacy, and academic accommodations.
+If you have a documented physical, psychological, visual, speech, hearing, and learning disability, Barry's Office of Accessibility Services will provide you with information, advocacy, and academic accommodations.
 The Office strives to provide a holistic educational experience, which prepares each student to be united and equal with the non-disabled population.